Friday, April 05, 2019

 But here I'm talking not about agglutinative coinages but about ordinary compound words, the same thing that we have in English (probably in even greater numbers): words like "demanding", "consider", "translating", "description", "overcome", all in what I've just written.
 There's a difference, though.
 The English compound words are predominantly Latinate, and the verbal or nominal part often has no independent meaning (except perhaps as a rare archaism).
 Thus we have demand, command, remand, but not mand; invoke, revoke, provoke but not voke; describe, inscribe and proscribe but not scribe (vb).
 My strong impression is that in the predominantly Germanic compound words in Swedish the verbal part is usually meaningful on its own; as in "overcome".

 The difficulty for a learner of Swedish is that the meanings of the compound words are so hard to guess, even though Swedish is quite a close relative of English.
 We share many of the prepositions and prefixes (for, in, under, over, up, out..).
-Despite this, it's surprisingly rare for a Swedish compound word to have a cognate English equivalent.
-In the list below I've noticed only one: "förbudet", clearly related to the English "forbidden".
+But every language uses prepositions in different ways (e.g. "knäppa upp" means "unbutton", not "button up"!).
+And it's pretty rare for a Swedish compound word to have a cognate English equivalent.

 An [ down](rare except in compound verbs)